Is Solar energy renewable or non-renewable -solar explained(2025)

 Renewable Energy Resources

-From the definitions of renewable and nonrenewable resources given above it is clear that if using a resource today doesn’t reduce its availability tomorrow, then it is a renewable resource.
-The sun being an inexhaustible energy source it is apparent that we cannot think of solar energy as anything other than renewable while answering the query, is solar energy renewable or nonrenewable?
+From the definitions of renewable and non-renewable resources given above it is clear that if using a resource today doesn’t reduce its availability tomorrow, then it is a renewable resource.
+The sun being an inexhaustible energy source it is apparent that we cannot think of solar energy as anything other than renewable while answering the query, is sun renewable or nonrenewable?

 In the case of solar power, also a range of sophisticated technologies such as solar photo-voltaic, solar heating, concentrated solar power, solar power dish, etc. are used for efficient conversion of solar energy to electricity.
 These technologies are manufactured in facilities powered primarily by fossil fuels.
 Again, transportation and installation of these solar kits also need the help of equipment powered mainly by fossil fuels.
-It is, therefore, not easy to say emphatically that solar energy is renewable while answering whether is solar renewable or nonrenewable.
+It is, therefore, not easy to say emphatically that solar power is renewable while answering – is solar power a renewable resource?
 It is rather difficult to assert that solar power, or for that matter production of any form of energy, is entirely renewable.

-Let’s also examine from the point of view of sustainability whether is solar renewable or nonrenewable.
+Let’s also examine from the point of view of sustainability – is solar power a renewable resource?

 Solar energy is a sustainable energy and is inherently more sustainable than fossil fuel energy sources.
 According to the United Nations, sustainability means “development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”
 Solar energy embodies this widely accepted definition of sustainability because the sun’s radiated energy can be used indefinitely without diminishing its future availability